 The VIRB 360 is a technological marvel.
 It is excellent to document a bicycle race for review, because it shows all the other racers surrounding the one who has the camera.
 It must be mounted on top of the helmet to have an open view in every direction.
 The single camera avoids the need to synchronize front- and rear-facing cameras in post production

 There are also disadvantages.This camera is advertised as rainproof, and waterproof down to a depth of several meters.
 But as with most action cameras, it will not take good video with raindrops on the lenses.
 Treatments such as RainX, which spread out individual raindrops into a thin sheet of water, may help, though I'm not sure whether they are compatible with the lenses' anti-reflection coating.
-A waterproof shell for the camera is conceivable, with its seam along the line that is not visible to either lens, and it would reduce the problem with raindrops, but the manufacturer does not offer such an accessory.
+A waterproof shell for the camera is conceivable, with its seam along the line that is not visible to either lens, and would reduce the problem with raindrops, but the manufacturer does not offer such an accessory.

 Without a shell, the lenses are exposed and vulnerable to damage by sand and grit in the air.
 This is especially so with action sports such as bicycling and motorcycling where the camera is moving forward at speed.
 The lenses protrude, as they must for a 180 degree view, and so also they are vulnerable if the camera is dropped.
 However, the outer layer of glass of the lenses is easily replaced.

-Underwater, the image goes out of focus, and 3D will not stitch, due to the refractive property of the water.
+Underwater, the image goes out of focus, and 3D will not stitch, due to the refractive property of water.
 Underwater cameras have either a specially-designed underwater lens or a flat window.
 A flat window is not possible for a lens with a field of view extending beyond 180 degrees.

 From its high perch on top of the helmet, the camera doesn't offer much of a view of the cyclist carrying it.
 Mounted on a stalk extending upward and forward -- or rearward -- from the helmet, the camera could show the cyclist as well as a forward and rearward view, but it would unbalance the helmet.
 This camera is rather heavy compared with other action cameras, worsening that problem.
 Mounted on the handlebar, it could provide a good view to the front and a complete if odd view of the cyclist.
 Maybe something could be done with a mirror.